Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Numerical examples

-\Cref{fig:SObenchmark} shows the medians and interquartile ranges of solutions obtained from 20 trials of each BO method.
-EI has poor performance across the considered problems.
-LCB performs well on the 2D Schwefel function, the 16D Ackley function, and the ten-bar truss, but degenerates on the 4D Rosenbrock and 4D Powell functions.
-GP-TS-PC outperforms or is on par with GP-TS-RFF and PI across all problems.
-In most cases, EI, PI, and LCB show rapid improvement in the initial stages of the optimization process, while GP-TS-RFF and GP-TS-PC perform better in later stages.
+\Cref{fig:SObenchmark} shows the medians and interquartile ranges of solutions obtained from 20 independent trials of each BO method.
+At least one of the GP-TS variants (GP-TS-RFF, GP-TS-PC, or TS-roots) provides a good solution to each problem.
+LogEI performs poorly on most problems, with the exception of the 10D Levy function.
+LCB performs well on the 16D Ackley function but degrades on the remaining problems.
+Notably, TS-roots is competitive with GP-TS-RFF and GP-TS-PC on the 2D Schwefel, 4D Rosenbrock, ten-bar truss, and airfoil problems, while achieving better solutions on the 10D Levy and 16D Ackley functions.
+These results indicate that accurately optimizing GP-TS acquisition functions, especially in high-dimensional settings, can substantially improve the overall performance of BO.
+In most cases, GP-TS-RFF and GP-TS-PC perform better in later stages.
 This is because $\texttt{GP-TS-SO}$ delays the reward as it prioritizes exploration in the initial stages.